-Hercules and the tragicomic in the epic theater of Dürrenmatt
+Hercules and the tragicomic in the epic theatre of Dürrenmatt

 Deborah Chatr Aryamontri

-There is no doubt that Herakles/Hercules is in Greco-Roman mythology the most versatile hero of all, who encompasses a wide variety of human behaviors and personalities that make him a fully rounded, but also controversial character.
-His special status as a hero is apparent from not only the extensive narrative that the Greeks and the Romans created around his deeds and life, but also from his consistent presence as an iconographic motif (e.g. on marble sarcophagi and Athenian vases), not to mention his continued popularity in later times, from the Middle ages on, especially as an allegory of the afterlife.
-In both ancient and modern times, authors have often considered just one side of Hercules’ personality, either his dramatic or his caricatural aspect, and only a few have tried to reconcile this dichotomy.
+There is no doubt that Herakles/Hercules is in Greco-Roman mythology the most versatile hero of all.
+His career encompasses a wide variety of human behaviours and personalities that make him a fully rounded, but also controversial character.
+His preeminent and special status among all the Greek heroes is manifest in the extensive narrative that the Greeks and the Romans wove around his deeds and life.
+This status is also evident from his consistent presence as an iconographic motif (e.g. on marble sarcophagi and Athenian vases), not to mention his continued popularity in later times, from late antiquity to the modern cinema, especially as symbolizing life choices and transcending mortality.
+Ancient and modern authors tend to focus on just one side of Hercules’ personality, either his dramatic or his comic role, and few have tried to reconcile this dichotomy.

 Provisional content for Hercules Performed